cabalamat/ulib/debugdec.md

 How does `@typ` know that a function is a method?
 It checks whether the name of the first parameter is `self`.
 So if you use the normal Python naming convention, it will work.

+### limitations of @typ

+1. It required that functions have a fixed number of arguments.
+A variable number of arguments is not supported, nor are keyword arguments.

+2. It cannot compose types.
+By this I mean that you can say that an argument is a `dict` but you can't say that it is a `dict` whose keys are all strings and whose values are all ints.

 ## prvars()